Skip to Content

-26 Tips for Hiking with Kids
+25 Tips for Hiking with Kids

 Before kids, hiking was one of our favorite things to do as a couple.
 When we had kids, we wanted to share our passion for hiking with our kids.
 Over the years, we’ve made a few mistakes while hiking with our kids (we all do), but our efforts seem to have paid off.
+The good news is that all of this experience has paid off and we learned a lot about hiking with children.

 This post contains compensated links.

-26 Tips for Hiking with Kids
+Top 25 Tips for Hiking with Kids

-1. Start hiking with kids early
+1. Start hiking with children early

 The other Lost City hikers and trail guides at the camps were always in shock to see our two kids show up at camp each day.
 People were so impressed they always ran over to congratulate our two incredible hikers.